solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 > Instructor Note: This demo is intended to show the students some of the visualisation capabilities of Python.
 > The code in the file [Python_101_Demo_Plotly.ipynb](./code/Python_101_Demo_Plotly.ipynb) may be more intricate than you may want the students to grasp on their own.
-We suggest giving the students a copy of the complete notebook above and run throught the code with them in class.
+We suggest giving the students a copy of the complete notebook above and run through the code with them in class.
 >
 > Make sure the students understand that this is a demo and that some of the instructions in the demo will become clearer as the lesson progresses.
 It will also give them an opportunity to continue their learning process.
 >